WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 We suggest never having more than 20 plugins installed.

 Although less is more, there are no hard and fast laws on how many plugins you can or cannot have.
-That is why you should follow these steps to reduce the amount of plugins on your site.
+That is why you should follow these steps to reduce the number of plugins on your site.

 Best practices for WordPress plugins